FlawlessPT/yellow-project/README.md

 ## Repository structure

-This repository is composed by 3 main folders/projects:
+This repository is composed by 4 main folders/projects:

 - supabase: configurations needed for supabase database and integration with our applications;
 - RNMobileApp: mobile application using bare react-native;
-- BackofficeCMS: Single Page Application (web) for an auto generated Back office from supabase database, offering the possibility for **Admins** to change some data directly;
+- BackofficeCMS: Single Page Application (web) for an auto generated back office from supabase database, offering the possibility for **Admins** to change some data directly;

-Besides those 3 components, there is a big a core build around pipelines defined in this repository, using bitbucket pipelines (bitbucket-pipelines.yml).
-Those pipelines will be described in details in a later section.
+- pipelines: executables used for core of pipelines defined in this repository, using bitbucket pipelines (bitbucket-pipelines.yml).
+Those pipelines will be described in details in a later section;

 ## Getting Started - TLDR